 A pierrot mask is similar to the Arlecchino.
 It is a full coverage white mask and represents a stock character of pantomime and Commedia dell’Arte.

-12) Today, masquerade balls are typically seen in Venice and New Orleans and during celebrations such as Halloween and Mardi Gras.
-However, they are not a part of our culture anymore and are viewed as a novelty.
+12) Today, masquerade balls are held in Venice and New Orleans.
+And during celebrations such as Halloween and Mardi Gras.
+However, they are not a part of our culture anymore and are more of a novelty.

 Enjoyed the above article?
 You may also enjoy The Parthenon frieze- History| Interpretions| Facts